mattpitkin/lancstro/README.md

 You should give your code a license describing the terms of use and copyright.
-Often you'll want your code to be open source, so a good choice is the [MIT license](https://opensource.org/licenses/MIT), which is very permissive in terms of reuse of your code.
+Often you'll want your code to be open source, so a good choice is the [MIT license](https://opensource.org/licenses/MIT), which is very permissive in terms of reuse of the code.
 A [variety of other open source licenses](https://opensource.org/licenses/category) are available, although these often differ slighty on the permissiveness, i.e., whether others can use your code in commercial and non-open source projects or not.